Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 • On the corner of Bank Hey Street and Promenade at Blackpool, the art deco building that had inspired Stanley Holloway's 'The Lion and Albert' was sacrificed less than two years after a head-to-toe refurbishment

-• The hallowed 'Store Number One' in Liverpool - sacred ground for many Woolies people - faced the same ignominious fate, along with Briggate in Leeds, Whitefriargate Hull, Middlesborough, Woolwich and Bristol - six of the first ten to open in Britain, and the chain's best-loved properties
+• The hallowed 'Store Number One' in Liverpool - long considered 'sacred ground' - faced the same ignominious fate, along with Briggate in Leeds, Whitefriargate Hull, Middlesborough, Woolwich and Bristol - six of the first ten to open in Britain, and the chain's best-loved properties

 • In the High Street at Sutton, Surrey the huge superstore went straight from re-opening sale to a closing down clearance - just one of many large stores across London and its suburbs to face the axe.

 The Woolworths store adjacent to London's Victoria Station had such a large expanse of glass frontage that it employed three full-time window dressers.
 It closed its doors in 1984.
-Today Argos occupies the modern building in the foreground, while other parts have been redeveloped.
+Today Argos and Sainsbury occupy the modern building in the foreground, while other parts have been redeveloped.

 At the time long-serving Woolworth Managers were bitter at what they saw as the systematic asset-stripping of their busines.
 The problem was accentuated by repeated assurances from the new owners that each wave of disposals would be the last.
 But, taking an external perspective, most academics credit Paternoster as a case study.
 The new owners delivered billions of pounds of new value for investors from a fading asset, and created Kingfisher Group out of the embers of Woolworth.